Skip to content

 Question for Discussion

 Bonhoeffer warns that the person who loves his dream of community more than the actual community becomes its destroyer.
 How does this apply to discernment?
-How might a Christian who is determined to be 'the truth-teller' actually undermine the slow, peer-corrected truth-telling that Scripture prescribes?
+Can someone determined to be 'the truth-teller' actually undermine the slow, peer-corrected truth-telling Scripture prescribes — and how would they know it was happening?

 Day 8Day 9 of 10Day 10